 Not Too Young and Not Too Old The Recipe For Success

-Looking a little closer at the age trend, the graph below gives a full breakdown of the age of the winners up to and including the 2019 race.
+Looking a little closer at the age trend, the chart above gives a full breakdown of the age of the winners up to and including the 2022 race.
 It would appear that the seven to nine age bracket is the golden window of opportunity for the top chasers in the game to get their noses in front here.

 Look To The Past To Predict The Future